fossi-foundation/globalfoundries-pdk-libs-gf180mcu_fd_pv/klayout/lvs/testing/README.md

 # LVS Testing Framework

 Lightweight pytest-based framework for LVS testing with automatic test discovery and flexible configuration.
+Note that there is no custom SPICE reader implemented at the moment.
+The LVS verification happen on netlists that have the expected LVS format and not from raw xschem exports, for example.

 ## Quick Start